 The impacts of climate change and plastic pollution are causing serious damage around the world.
 The impact on everyone in Telford and Wrekin is also likely to be profound, with risks to life, property and the environment, if no action is taken.
+For example:

 - 8 million pieces of plastic go into the ocean each day;